yydzero/yydzero.github.io/about.md

 permalink: /about/
 ---

-This is the base Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)
+This is the Chinese document site for Greenplum Database.
+You can find out more info about the developing of Greenplum DB at https://github.com/greenplum-db, as well as detailed documentation at http://http://gpdb.docs.pivotal.io.

-You can find the source code for the Jekyll new theme at: [github.com/jglovier/jekyll-new](https://github.com/jglovier/jekyll-new)

-You can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)
+You can find how to compile, install, and configure the Greenplum DB here, but we strongly hope you can also contribute to it (either in Chinese or English).
+A brief way to achieve it:

+1. git clone git@github.com:yydzero/yydzero.github.io.git
+2. add a new post by writing a new file under *_posts/* dir
+3. git push with a short comment (with author names in both comments and posts)

+Any question please do not hesitate to contact: yyao@pivotal.io